joskuijpers/kube-test-ipv6-vps/README.md

 The ipv6 node will still use your ssh agent, so there is no need to add an SSH key from the bastion in your node.

+### Private networks

+Private networks are great!
+They generally fix any bandwidth and latency issues in a cluster.
+However, I found that if you have an ipv4 private network it _needs_ a gateway.
+Otherwise you get errors with container networking:

+> Hit error connecting to datastore - retry error=Get “https://10.96.0.1:443/api/v1/nodes/foo”: dial tcp 10.96.0.1:443: connect: network is unreachable

+### Certificate issues

+I have had certificate errors inside kubernetes.
+These were solved by adding more items to the cert-sans in kubeadm_config.yaml.j2.

 # Tips

 To reset a cluster: